lazespo/etc/reports/reports-testing-map.md

 ## Manual Report Testing

-When testing, be sure to keep the browser console open (F12) and open error logs.
+When testing, be sure to keep the browser console open (F12) and open EspoCRM error logs.
 If there are errors, create a bug report in Asana.

 ### List Reports